In essence, a standard is an agreed way of doing something.

-Standards are applied to many materials, products, methods and services.
+Standards are applied to many materials, products, methods and services, and are cretaed by industry experts to share best practice.
 They are designed for voluntary use and do not impose any regulations.
 However, laws and regulations may refer to certain standards, making compliance with them compulsory.

-Health and Safety standards aimed at workplace safety are a well known example, but you will find standards operating across many activities of daily life, for example IT standards to keep data safe, food safety standards to protect against contamination and many more.
+Health and Safety standards aimed at workplace safety are a well known example, but you will find standards operating across many activities of daily life, for example IT standards to keep data safe, food safety standards to protect against contamination, engineering standards to ensure consistency, quality and compatibility across manufactured materials and many more.

 The standards are laid out in a published specification that establishes a common language and an agreed, repeatable way of doing an activity or process.